junoh421/chat-frontend/README.md

 # Chat 1.0.0 (Frontend)
 - User can signup/signin
 - User can start a conversation by searching user
-- User can navigate from list of conversations started
+- User can navigate from list of conversations started (Need to fix duplicate conversations)
 - User can send messages in started conversation
+- User can delete and edit message
+- User profile placeholder

 ### Implementation/Technologies
 - React